Hilton Honors Card from American Express 2023 Review: Hotel Rewards on Everyday Spending

 - Earn 7x Hilton Honors Bonus Points per dollar on eligible Hilton hotel and resort portfolio purchases

-- Earn 5x points per dollar at U.S. restaurants and U.S. supermarkets
+- Earn 5x points per dollar on eligible purchases at U.S. restaurants and U.S. supermarkets

 - Earn 5x points per dollar on eligible purchases at U.S. gas stations

-- Earn 3x points per dollar on all other purchases
+- Earn 3x points per dollar on all other eligible purchases

 The reality is:

 Compared to some of American Express's other Hilton co-branded cards, you won't earn quite as many points per dollar on hotel stays with this card.

 But, you're not paying an annual fee that could eat away at your points either.

 Rewards are unlimited so the more you spend, the more points you can earn toward free nights at Hilton properties.